charlie-galb/chitter-backend-node/README.md

 # Chitter Back End

-This is a RESTful back end social media API designed to serve my pre-existing [front end in React](https://github.com/charlie-galb/chitter-frontend-react).
+This is a RESTful back end social media API designed to serve a [front end in React](https://github.com/charlie-galb/chitter-frontend-react).

 It is deployed at `https://chitter-backend-node.herokuapp.com/`